 Regulatory agencies may have information about a site or property that is critical for determining the viability of project alternatives.
 Businesses that handle hazardous materials are inspected for compliance with regulations.
 A regulatory agency generally becomes actively involved with a property if there are, or have been, regulated activities at the site (e.g., underground tanks and/or waste generation, treatment, storage, or disposal of hazardous waste), if there is a potential threat to human health and safety and/or to the environment, or if there is potential for degradation of the waters of the state.
 Site investigations performed for the project may also trigger regulatory oversight.

-Several regulatory agencies in California may have oversight on a particular site.
+Several regulatory agencies in California may have oversight over a particular site.
 At the local level these may include local cities, counties, and fire departments.
 At the state level these may include one or more Cal/EPA departments or boards such as the RWQCB, DTSC, or (in the case of landfills) CalRecycle.
-In some cases there may be oversight at the federal level by US EPA.
+In some cases, there may be oversight at the federal level by US EPA.

-CUPAs (local cities, counties, and, in certain situations, fire departments) have authority delegated by Cal/EPA including the enforcement of USTs, hazardous materials management, and hazardous waste generation laws.
+CUPAs (local cities, counties, and, in certain situations, fire departments) have authority delegated by Cal/EPA including the authority to regulate USTs, hazardous materials management, and hazardous waste generation.
 These local entities perform inspections of regulated businesses and often order and oversee cleanup of minor releases of hazardous materials and hazardous wastes.
-Complex sites, especially those with ground water contamination, are referred to the departments and boards of Cal/EPA.
+Complex sites, especially those with groundwater contamination, are referred to the departments and boards of Cal/EPA.

 In general, larger and more highly contaminated sites are more likely to be actively regulated than smaller sites with low levels of contamination.
-In some cases, however, small sites containing low concentrations of contamination may be regulated if the contamination at the site is considered part of a widespread regional ground water plume.
-Examples of contaminants found in regional ground water plumes in California include methyl tertiary-butyl ether (MTBE), solvents, and hexavalent chrome.
+In some cases, however, small sites containing low concentrations of contamination may be regulated if the contamination at the site is considered part of a widespread regional groundwater plume.
+Examples of contaminants found in regional groundwater plumes in California include methyl tertiary-butyl ether (MTBE), solvents, per- and poly-fluorinated alkyls (PFOS, PFAS) and hexavalent chrome.

 The following are federal, state, and local agencies that have regulatory authority over water quality, air quality, hazardous materials, hazardous waste, and contaminated sites.

 The US EPA's mission is to protect human health and to safeguard the natural environment.
-The authority for many of the laws that US EPA enforces is delegated in California to the RWQCBs and to DTSC.
+The US EPA delegated authority to the RWQCBs and DTSC in California.
 However, US EPA remains the lead regulatory agency on sites that are included on the NPL or in the event of a federal emergency response action.

 The SWRCB allocates water rights, adjudicates water rights disputes, develops statewide water protection plans, establishes water quality standards, and guides the nine RWQCBs located in the major watersheds of the state.